aluminiumgeek/pbc-bot/README.md

 ### If you want to add a ruby implementation of a command:

 1. Come up with a command name and description add them to a Map (`val modules: Map[String, String]`) at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/RubyModule.scala:9`
-2. Create a ruby file that matches the command name at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/ruby/` directory.
+2. Create a ruby file that matches the command name at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/ruby/<command>.rb` directory.
+3. Add `on(<command>)` statement to `PROJECT_ROOT/src/main/scala/com/eugenzyx/Bot.scala`.

 Refer to `random.rb` as an example.

+## Available Commands

+g - I'm Feeling Lucky!
+help - Show help message.
+hey - Hey!
+weather - Get current weather in a city. man - An interface to the on-line reference manuals. pic - Get a picture that matches a pattern. photo - Get a photo that matches a pattern. random - Get a random number from the specified range.